-A difficult but possibly audacious stunt is to fix your Solarcan to a boat out at sea.
-As long as it doesn't get too wet, the result can be incredibly dramatic.
+A difficult but audacious stunt is to fix your Solarcan to the inside of a car window.
+The result can be incredibly abstract.

-\\\Solar Eclipse:
+Solar Eclipse:

 If you can arrange the Moon to pass in front of the Sun for just a few minutes, a Solarcan exposing over a single day can capture the event.
 Photographer Don Hladiuk did just that.